Borek78/how-to-create-pandita/_includes/audiobook/2-cc-licenses-how-to-make-an-audiobook.md

 [CC BY-NC-ND](https://creativecommons.org/licenses/by-nc-nd/4.0/)<br><br>

-[the names of the seven licenses above are linked to the easy to read — Commons Deed — versions of the licenses]<br><br>
+[the names of the seven licenses above are linked to the easy to read — Commons Deed — version of the licenses]<br><br>

-However, not all these CC licenses are suitable for permitting other people to translate a book and/or create an audiobook.<br>
+However, not all these CC licenses are suitable for permitting to translate a book and/or create an audiobook.<br>